zhongl/scala-with-cats/src/pages/type-classes/anatomy.md

 ```

 Most type classes in Cats provide other means to summon instances.
-However, `implicitly` is a good fallback for debugging purposes.
+However, `summon` is a good fallback for debugging purposes.
-We can insert a call to `implicitly` within the general flow of our code
+We can insert a call to `summon` within the general flow of our code
 to ensure the compiler can find an instance of a type class
-and ensure that there are no ambiguous implicit errors.
+and ensure that there are no ambiguity errors.